SottoMayor/linux-command-line/README.md

 ## Pipes

 pipe: `|`-> takes the output of one command and send it to another.
+The order matters!

 - echo: prints out the argument.
 `echo "Hello"`